Free range pork and pastured pigs

 Dewsbury Free Range Pork, Quialago

 Ebony Garner and Eli Bailey breed Duroc, Hampshires, Tamworths and Wessex Saddlebacks.
 The pigs are raised entirely outdoors from birth until sale, with access to wallows, water, shelters and shade.
-The paddocks are rotated regularly to reduce disease and parasites, recuperate ground cover and grow forage crops.
+They rotate the pigs in the paddocks regularly to reduce disease and parasites, recuperate ground cover and grow forage crops.

 Esperenza Farm, Corndale

 Susana and Jerrod Henderson raise Large Black and Berkshire pigs.
-The pigs are kept in family group as they grow.
+They keep the pigs in family group as they grow.
 The farmers aim to provide community based agriculture where locals and visitors can buy premium pork direct from the farmer and know that the animals are raised in an ethical way.

 Figtree Organics, Inverell and Grafton